Twoure/LihatTV.bundle/README.md

 ## Issues

 - Channel = Movies, mp4 streams are old style Google Picasa links with set timeout.
-Most links have expired
+Most links have expired.
 - Removed options for `mms` and `rtmp` streams.
 Too many issues with compatibility in Plex Framework.
+May add back later.

 ## ChangeLog

-**1.0.0** - 11/25/15 - First Release of LihatTV.bundle
+**1.0.0** - 11/27/15 - First Release of LihatTV.bundle

 **0.0.0** - 11/01/15 - Uploaded Fork of LihatTV.bundle from LihatTV site.
 Added API documentation, refer to "ref" branch for original.